Sytchie/cqca/README.md

 ## Entanglement
-When the initial cells are entangled, their "reach", which is increasing over time, entangles further cells.
+When the initial cells are entangled, their "reach", which may be increasing over time, entangles further cells.

 **Example:** The glider entangles the cells to the right.